Welcome to the online portal “Frühe Chancen”!

 Childminders provide early childhood education and care in a family-like setting with small and manageable groups.
 The federal program “Kindertagespflege: Weil die Kleinsten große Nähe brauchen” (“Childminding: Because the smallest need big support”) contributes toward improving the paedagogical work of childminders and the structural quality of child day care in general.

 Good child-care means equal opportunities for all children.
 Currently, however, not all families benefit equally from child-care in its role as a form of early education.
-The federal program “Kita-Einstieg: Brücken bauen in frühe Bildung” (“Day-Care-Enrollment: Building bridges to early education”) supports low threshold services which aim to prepare for and accompany entry into day care.
+The federal program “Kita-Einstieg: Brücken bauen in frühe Bildung” (“Stepping into Childcare: Building bridges into early childhood education”) supports low threshold services which aim to prepare for and accompany entry into day care.

 Further information regarding child day care in German and English is provided by the International Center Early Childhood Education and Care (ICEC).